Adventuring and Exploration

 The effects of poisons can vary wildly.
 Many poisons drain stamina over time or cause wounds.
 Others reduce your attributes temporarily.
 Some cause paralysis or unconsciousness.
 These effects are often applied for long periods or repeatedly over time.

 Most poisons have some form of effective treatment.
 Any means of removing the poison or countering its effects will be listed here, as will natural recovery methods.
-Generally, the Treat Condition action can be used to treat a poison, with TNs listed in the poison's description.
+Generally, the Treat Condition action can be used to treat a poison.

 Below are a few sample poisons.
 Others are included in monster descriptions.